craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 Shortswords are blades designed to be wielded in one hand during long-term combat.
 Usable by anyone who can identify the sharp and pointy parts, the shortsword is a staple of guards, mercenaries, and first-time adventurers.

 Shortswords deal 1d6 slashing or piercing damage.
+Shortswords are have no tags.
 Once per rest, you may use this weapon's special ability;

 #### Handaxe
 Handaxes are the most common tool-turned-weapon, as it is simply a sharp metal edge that will quickly enters its target and leave a gaping wound.
 Designed to make chunks of tougher material than flesh, the handaxe is a brutal weapon when used effectively.